nicolas-hbt/pygraft/docs/source/background.rst

     - Toy Example
     - Benchmark KGs => links + citations

-On the other hand, a Knowledge Graph (KG) represents knowledge in the form of interconnected entities.
-It is a collection of triples, where each triple represents a labelled relation (the predicate) between two entities (the subject and object, also referred to as head and tail of the relation).
-A KG is formally defined as follows:

-A knowledge graph :math:`\mathcal{KG} = \{ \mathcal{E}, \mathcal{R},  \mathcal{T}\}` is represented as a collection of triples :math:`\mathcal{T} = \{ (h, r, t)\in \mathcal{E} \times \mathcal{R} \times \mathcal{E}\}` where :math:`\mathcal{E}` is the entity set and :math:`\mathcal{R}` is the relation set.

-KGs are related to the notion of Assertion Box (A-Box) that represents the assertion or instance level of an ontology.
-The A-Box captures the actual data or knowledge about specific individuals in the domain.
+Regarding KGs, distinct definitions co-exist :cite:`bonatti`, :cite:`ehrlinger`.
+In this work, we stick to the inclusive definition of Hogan et al. :cite:`kgbook`, i.e. we consider a KG to be a graph where nodes represent entities and edges represent relations between these entities.
+The link between schemas and KGs lies in the fact that schemas are often used to define the structure and semantics of a KG.
+In other words, a schema defines the vocabulary and rules that govern entities and relationships in a KG.
+In this view, a KG is a data graph that can be potentially enhanced with a schema :cite:`kgbook`.

 ..
     some example here, such as BarackObama presidentOf USA

-The link between schemas and KGs lies in the fact that schemas are often used to define the structure and semantics of a KG.
-In other words, a schema defines the vocabulary and rules that govern the entities and relationships within a KG.

 ..
     some example here, such as presidentOF -rdfs:domain-> Person and rdfs:range-> Country

-**Note**: Although the boundary between schema and KG is rarely straightforward to define, and schemas might arguably include instances, we consider a schema to be restricted to the classes, relations, and axioms that collectively capture the domain of discourse.
-Then the KG unambiguously refers to the individuals populating the schema.
-This serves for strictly delimiting the different components of PyGraft: as explained in the :ref:`Overview` section, the Class and Relation Generators are responsible for building the schema based on user-specified parameters.
-Then the KG Generator is in charge of populating the generated schema with individuals.

 Graph Generation
 ---------------------------